12Mosch/File-Content-Aggregator/docs/developer-guide.md

 - **Vite:** Fast build tool and development server for the React UI.
 - **TypeScript:** Provides static typing for improved code quality and maintainability.
 - **Tailwind CSS:** Utility-first CSS framework for styling.
 - **shadcn/ui:** Re-usable UI components built on Radix UI and Tailwind CSS.
+Components like Accordion, Dialog, Popover, and Select are used throughout the application to create a consistent and accessible UI.
 - **i18next / react-i18next:** Framework for internationalization (handling multiple languages).
 Locales stored in `public/locales`.
 - **react-window / react-virtualized-auto-sizer:** Libraries for efficiently rendering long lists (search results) by only rendering visible items (virtualization).
 - **fast-glob:** Efficient library for finding files matching glob patterns.
 Used for initial file discovery.